 For example, Danske Bank announced in June 2020 that customers with over 1.5 million DKK (approximately 200,000 EUR) in a NemKonto will pay interest of negative 0.75%.
 And the same rate will apply to non-NemKonto accounts of more than 750,000 DKK (approximately 100,000 EUR).

 But Danske Bank isn’t the only culprit.
 Four other Danish banks have also introduced negative interest rates, making them a mainstay of banking in Denmark.

 If you’re working in Denmark, it’s worth your while to open a Danish bank account as a foreigner, since you’ll need one to receive your paychecks.

 And once you set up your account, you can enjoy the many benefits of Danish banking.

 Thanks to the NemID’s universality, you’ll have the same secure login information not only for your bank but for engaging with public authorities and dealing with other businesses that use the NemID.
 And with the NemKonto system, you’ll have an automatic location for public sector funds to be deposited into your account.

 While it can be complicated to open a Danish bank account as a non-resident, it is possible.
 But you’re not going to be able to walk into a branch off the street.

 Though the benefits of doing so are questionable given the prevalence of negative interest rates and the sector-wide disdain for non-resident foreigners.

 Make no mistake, the process is tedious — from registering your CPR number, to setting up your NemID, to designating a NemKonto, and negotiating your way into an account — but in the long run, you might find a Danish bank account is exactly what you’re looking for.
 Or not?

 Much like the nation itself, it can be expensive and bureaucratic to get open a Danish bank account.
 But, once you finally get situated, you can enjoy streamlined efficiency and benefits of banking with solid banks.

-If you’re seriously motivated and want to open a bank account in Denmark, we can help you find and open bank accounts in Denmark (or elsewhere) that meet your objectives.
+If you still want to open a bank account in Denmark, we can help you find and open bank accounts in Denmark (or elsewhere) that meet your objectives.